yyrichy/docs/source/measure.rst

 =========
 .. caution::

-    This page is **not** for adjusting terrain, it is for measuring heights of walls and windows, lengths of roof elements, etc.
+    This page is **not** for adjusting terrain, it is for measuring heights of walls and windows, lengths of roof elements, etc

 Google Earth Pro
 ----------------